shotgunsoftware/tk-core/docs/bootstrap.rst

 The :class:`ToolkitManager` makes it possible to launch Toolkit without having to install anything via project setup or similar.
 The bootstrap process also won't require any configuration values to be written to Shotgun itself.
-The follwing example code can for example run inside maya in order to launch toolkit's default config for a given Shotgun Asset::
+The following example code can for example run inside maya in order to launch toolkit's default config for a given Shotgun Asset::

     import sgtk